blinklabs-io/docs/src/content/docs/guides/adder/Examples/006-example-5-watch-an-drep-and-get-an-alert-in-telegram.md

 description: Adder Example 5 - Watch an DRep and get an Alert in Telegram.
 ---

-# Watch an DRep and get an Alert in Telegram

 In this example we will use Adder to send us a Telegram notification, when there is an action by the DRep that we want to track.

 ### The events that will trigger an alert are the following actions by our DRep: